microsoft/genaiscript/docs/src/content/docs/getting-started/running-scripts.md

 You can also use the **Trace** to review the each transformation step of the script execution.

 -   Click on the GenAIScript status bar and select `Trace`

+## Next steps

+Keep iterating the script or [automated it in your CI/CD](/genaiscript/getting-started/automating-scripts).